catseye/The-Dossier/article/Some Notes on Drawing.md

 like *how* they draw.

 The artworld does not hold drawing in high regard.
-It's not like that most-favoured child of the artworld, oil painting, oh no. [(Footnote 1)](#footnote-1) Let us now recoil in horror in unison over the fact that *mere children* do it.
+It's not like that most-favoured child of the artworld, oil painting, oh no.  Let us now recoil in horror in unison over the fact that *mere children* do it.

 I would like drawing to be held in higher regard than it is.
 Mathematics has been called "the queen and the servant of the sciences", because it is both fantastically